Table of Contents

 Tracking your carrying cost should help reveal areas of potential savings for your business across inbound and outbound logistics and ways to optimize inventory storage and repurpose funds.
 If your business has poor inventory flow and high carrying costs, you may want to identify products that are low sellers to be phased out, warehouse locations that can save you money, or even find different manufactures that can lower costs.

 To calculate the carrying cost of inventory, you need a few line items related to the cost of doing business (or the holding costs of inventory).

 1. Storage costs

 Warehousing, or the storing of physical goods before they are sold, is one of the top expenses of a business’s inventory carrying cost.
 Warehousing can simply be rent for your warehouse, or the fees that a third-party charges.
 These can range from per-SKU or per-unit storage, to a fixed fee for each bin, shelf, or pallet used.
 If your sales fluctuate seasonally or month-over-month, storage costs may become costly during the low season.

-Many businesses choose to work with a third-party logistics or 3PL company, who will store inventory in their warehouses for the merchant.
+Many businesses choose to work with a third-party logistics service provider or 3PL company, who will store inventory in their warehouses for the merchant.
 Each SKU needs its own storage unit in the fulfillment center, and those costs will contribute to the carrying cost.
 Of course, more complex storage requirements such as temperature regulation or refrigeration will cost even more.

 2. Labor costs

 If you manage order fulfillment in-house, you need to invest in the workforce needed to receive, stow, organize, pick, audit inventory, and otherwise move product.
 You should ensure operations are streamlined with everything from an efficient layout to optimized picking lists by bin location to help reduce costs.

 3. Cost of insuring and replacing items

 Besides the inventory storage space and labor needed to maintain inventory, carrying costs also factor in damaged, expired, destroyed, or out-of-season items, as well as insurance for storing inventory in the event that a disaster strikes and it’s insured.

 4. Opportunity cost